 Weeks before the actual event, the drivers will have sent their race entry forms to the club’s competition secretary.
-Depending on the area, clubs could have anything from maybe 70 to well over 200 entries, and anything from 7 to 11 classes.
+Most clubs offer their entries digitally via links on their websites.
+Depending on the area, clubs could have anything from maybe 70 to well over 200 entries, and anything from 7 to 11 or more classes.
 A lot of behind-the-scenes hard work occurs before the actual day of the race from arranging the Motorsport UK permit (which covers the insurance), through to sending confirmation of entries, compiling and printing the programme.

 Most clubs have a practice day on the Saturday before the race day.
 This is an additional fee, and usually is open to anyone that has a kart complying with the regulations for the races and usually a licence is not required.
 But some very busy clubs restrict the practice day to those entered in the race unless a special arrangement is made in advance.

 Drivers usually arrive very early on race or practice day and in some cases, the night before if they have a long way to travel.
 The first action is signing-on.
 Every driver must produce his/her competition licence issued by the sport’s governing body the Motorsport UK.
 If the driver is under 18 years of age, then his or her parent or guardian needs to have a PG Entrants licence as well.
 Various forms are completed and entry fees paid.
+Much of this is now done digitally, on a website or via a phone app.
 Signing on and scrutineering will take place from before 8am to just after 9am.
 Next, the equipment has to be checked by officially appointed Scrutineers.
-Every bit of the kit has to conform to the rules and regulations laid down by Motorsport UK and Karting UK.
+Every bit of the kit has to conform to the rules and regulations laid down by Motorsport UK.
 This ensures that the kart and driver meet the strict requirements of his/her chosen class and everything passes the stringent safety checks.

 At around 9 am the drivers attend a briefing by the Clerk of the Course.
 He informs them of any information pertinent to the day’s events and of any special regulations relating to the day or to the circuit.
 Novices and anyone new to the circuit will receive a special extra briefing.
 After that, practice begins.
 This is in race order by class or kart and lasts for 3 laps each.